qdrant/landing_page/qdrant-landing/content/blog/qdrant-unstructured.md

 ### Ingesting into Qdrant

-Before loading the data, set up a collection with the appropriate configurations.
-In this example we use a local Huggingface model generating 384-dimensional embeddings, we set up the collection with:
+Before loading the data, set up a collection with the information you need for the following REST call.
+In this example we use a local Huggingface model generating 384-dimensional embeddings.
+You can create a Qdrant [API key](/documentation/cloud/authentication/#create-api-keys) and set names for your Qdrant [collections](/documentation/concepts/collections/).

+We set up the collection with the following command:

 ```bash
 curl -X PUT \